 Sean Mulryan to be awarded the Freedom of Roscommon

 Council Cathaoirleach, Cllr Liam Callaghan proposed at Monday's council meeting that Sean Mulryan be awarded the Freedom of Roscommon.
-Both are pictured here in the council chamber last year.
+Both are pictured here in the council chamber earlier this year.
 Pic: Paul Molloy

 Ballymore CEO and founder, Sean Mulryan, is set to be awarded the Freedom of Roscommon following unanimous agreement by councillors at their monthly plenary meeting on Monday.